-As part of Hampton School’s aim to provide a broad and balanced curriculum for its pupils, all students in the Sixth form have two periods of Curriculum Enrichment a week as an opportunity for broadening horizons and the mind.
-These cover areas and issues which we consider to be topics on which an intelligent, articulate and free-thinking individual should have on opinion; and provides skills which will be vital for a successful time at university and in the world beyond.
+As part of Hampton School’s aim to provide a broad and balanced curriculum for its pupils, all pupils in the Sixth Form have two periods of Curriculum Enrichment (CE) a week as an opportunity for broadening horizons and the mind.
+These cover areas and issues which we consider to be topics on which an intelligent, articulate and free-thinking individual should have an opinion; and provide skills which will be vital for a successful time at university and in the world beyond.

 The CE carousel, which runs across both years of the Sixth Form, contains certain core sessions supplemented by a range of optional sessions from which boys make a choice.
 The core sessions are:

 Amongst the 18 optional courses are the likes of Python programming; cookery; an introduction to British Sign Language; first aid; an introduction to linguistics; current affairs; and mindfulness.
 There are four 5-week sessions in the Lower Sixth and three sessions in the Upper Sixth, interspersed by a range of interesting and engaging external speakers on various topics from personal health to contemporary ethical concerns.